MEA Facility Management Market Size

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-- Driven by the growing emphasis on cleaning, disinfection, and space management practices, and with several ongoing infrastructural projects, the facility management market is anticipated to grow steadily over the forecasted period.
+- Driven by the growing emphasis on cleaning, disinfection, and space management practices, and with several ongoing infrastructural projects, the facility management market is anticipated to grow steadily over the forecast period.
 The extreme climatic conditions have further necessitated hard and soft FM services in the region.
-The regional market is characterized by the integration of various technologies, like Computer-aided facility management (CAFM) and Building Management Systems (BMS), which are expected to take center stage alongside the penetration of Remote Monitoring, Internet of Things, Mobile Solutions, Robotics, Artificial Intelligence to ensure the viability of FM contracts, especially for outsourced FM Services.
+The regional market is characterized by the integration of various technologies, like computer-aided facility management (CAFM) and building management systems (BMS), which are expected to take center stage alongside the penetration of Remote Monitoring, Internet of Things, Mobile Solutions, Robotics, Artificial Intelligence to ensure the viability of FM contracts, especially for outsourced FM Services.
 The COVID-19 pandemic has further accelerated the adoption of technology processes to continue with remote FM services in the region.

 - Furthermore, the economic development of countries like Nigeria has positively influenced the studied market.
 Current market dynamics indicate the increasing demand for outsourcing FM services, moving away from in-house services.
-Favorable government support to induce large-scale infrastructural development through monetary aid and policy changes are predicted to steer the demand for FM services.
-However, the high unemployment rate of the region is attributed to the lack of skills which has posed a significant challenge for the growth of the facility management market.
+Favorable government support to induce large-scale infrastructural development through monetary aid and policy changes is predicted to steer the demand for FM services.
+However, the region's high unemployment rate is attributed to the lack of skills, which has posed a significant challenge for the growth of the facility management market.

 - With the regional regulatory bodies outlining real estate owners and developers to optimize their real estate assets, the demand for FM services is rising.
 However, with a lack of skilled workforce and the cost of hiring rising, the market players are engaging in partnerships and acquisitions to pool talent and deliver long-term contractual obligations.

-- The COVID-19 pandemic highlighted the need for cleaning and sanitation services as part of the hygiene protocol across healthcare institutes, which led to strong growth in the demand for Soft Facility Management Services.
+- The COVID-19 pandemic highlighted the need for cleaning and sanitation services as part of the hygiene protocol across healthcare institutes, which led to strong demand for soft facility management services.
 The demand side dynamics presented a new opportunity for leading several companies to redesign their policies and further tailor their service offerings to include hygiene maintenance and COVID-19 safety provisions.

 Outsourced Facility Managment is Driving the Market Growth

-- The growing application of facility management in commercial buildings, infrastructure, and industrial projects drives the market's growth.
+- The growing application of facility management in commercial buildings, infrastructure, and industrial projects drives the market's growth for outsourced FM, including soft services.
 One of the major factors driving the facility management market is growing construction activity.
 For instance, Saudi Arabia is invested heavily in constructing ports, railways, roads, and airports.
 For large-scale projects, outsourced facility management services will bring new opportunities to the market.

 To understand key trends, Download Sample Report